RevisionZero/Urban-Island-Generator/README.md

 mosser@azrael A2 % mvn install
 ```

-After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` one.
+After installation, you'll find an application named `generator.jar` in the `generator` directory, a file named `visualizer.jar` in the `visualizer` one, and a file named `island.jar` in the `island` one.

 ### Generator